 Cash basis of accounting

 In cash basis of accounting, revenue and expenses are recognized with the receipt and payment of cash.
 This means, you have to record revenue when the money is received from customers and expenses are booked when money has been paid or when cheques are written for payments.
-This means, transactions are not recorded unless money transactions are attached to it
+This means, transactions are not recorded unless money paid or received for it

-In this type of cases, financial statements are prepared based on cash book and bank statements.
+In this type of cases, receipts and payments account is prepared based on cash book and bank statements.

 The problem with cash basis is that it does not recognize credit transactions such as liabilities, selling goods to customers on credit, purchasing raw materials from vendors on credit and expenses that are incurred.